Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

 \section{Simulation studies}

-We now conduct several simulation studies to demonstrate the efficacy of GNN-based neural Bayes estimators for estimating parameters in spatial models.
+We now conduct several simulation studies to demonstrate the efficacy of GNN-based neural Bayes estimators for spatial models.
 In Section~\ref{sec:SimulationIntro}, we outline the general setting.
 In Section~\ref{sec:GP}, we estimate the parameters of a Gaussian process model.
-Since the likelihood function is available for this model, we compare our GNN-based estimator to that of the gold-standard maximum-likelihood (ML) estimator.
-In Section~\ref{sec:Schlather}, we consider a spatial extremes setting and estimate the two parameters of Schlather's max-stable model \citep{Schlather_2002_max-stable_models}: the likelihood function is computationally intractable for this model, and we are able to obtain substantial improvements over the usual composite-likelihood approach that is often used with this model.
+Since the likelihood function is available for this model, we compare our proposed estimator to the maximum-a-posteriori (MAP) estimator.
+In Section~\ref{sec:Schlather}, we consider a spatial extremes setting and estimate the parameters of Schlather's max-stable model \citep{Schlather_2002_max-stable_models}; the likelihood function is computationally intractable for this model, and we are able to obtain substantial improvements over the composite-likelihood approach that is often used with this model.